learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 // WARN: Hmmm, you probably don't want to do that...
 ```

-When we use `console.warn()` in code snippets, we'll preface the output statements with `WARNING:` to differentiate them from other logged messages.
+When we use `console.warn()` in code snippets, we'll preface the output statements with `WARN:` to differentiate them from other logged messages.

 ## Conclusion
 Over the course of your programming career, you'll probably spend **significantly** more time debugging than actually writing new code.
 Just as your coding skills will improve with practice, so too will your debugging skills.